syncfusion-content/blazor-docs/blazor/ribbon/items.md

 {% endhighlight %}
 {% endtabs %}

-### Supported events
+### Events

-The Groupbutton item currently support following event:
+The following event is available in the Groupbutton item.

 * `ItemClick` - GroupButtonClickEventArgs